MiltonGreat/Global-Temperature-Time-Series/README.md

 - Date: The date the temperature was recorded.
 - Mean: The average global temperature anomaly (in °C) for the given date.
 - Year: The extracted year from the Date column.

+#### Data Quality Concerns Addressed
+- Missing Data: Missing values are interpolated based on surrounding data.
+- Outliers: Extreme values are identified using statistical thresholds and flagged or removed.
+- Normalization: Temperature values are scaled to a consistent range to allow fair comparisons across years.

 ### Expected Output